DanielSV92/notes/README.rst

 Environment Set-up
 ^^^^^^^^^^^^^^^^^^

-Smarty, like other Cerebro components, reads environment specific configuration through environment variables.
+Notes reads environment specific configuration through environment variables.
 To avoid having to constantly `export` such variables in your shell when developing, a set of environment definition files are provided under `envs/`.
 To use one of them, use the `.` or `source` command of your shell.

 For instance, if you intend to develop against a local MySQL database